ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 The above example gives us a rating between 1 and 16 with 16 being the most severe.

-Ratings will provide us with a consistent measurement to prioritise our risks and their treatment plans.
+Ratings will provide us with a consistent measurement to prioritise our risks and treatment plans.

 #### 4. Description & Initial Rating Approval
 Once you have described and measured your risks, they will need to be shared with relevant stakeholders in your organisation for consultation and to ensure that are formally agreed upon.